McLean Community Center Governing Board

 - Communications Committee: advises on matters pertaining to communications, marketing, and information technology and, as needed, makes recommendations to the full Board for approval.

-- Elections & Nominations Committee: is in charge of matters related to the election of Board Members and the nomination of officers for the coming year, and makes policy changes to full Board for approval.
+- Elections & Nominations Committee: is in charge of matters related to the election of Board Members and the nomination of officers for the coming year, and recommends policy changes to full Board for approval.

-- Finance Committee: reviews and gives preliminary approval of the overall budget proposals from staff and other Board Committees, holds public hearings on the budget, recommends adjustments to the budget during a fiscal year, recommends policy changes and makes its proposals to the full Board for approval.
+- Finance Committee: reviews and gives preliminary approval of the overall budget proposals from staff and other Board Committees, holds public hearings on the budget, recommends adjustments to the budget during a fiscal year, recommends policy changes and forwards its proposals to the full Board for approval.

 - Program Committee: reviews program expenses and revenue projections, recommends policies related to MCC’s programs and, as needed, makes recommendations to the full Board for approval.
 The Committee holds public hearings each year to formally seek residents’ input on program planning.